-- The charity is subject of an investigation by the charity commission with which it is registered or where, following such an investigation, the charity has not fully discharged all the recommendations set out in the charity commission's investigation report; - The charity has failed to comply with the Commission's reporting and monitoring requirements in respect of previously approved Grant Aid awards (in such cases the Commission will have advised the charity of its decision following the breach); - There is clear evidence to show that the charity has not complied with the requirements of its regulatory body; - The nature of the project falls outside the charity's stated objectives; - The application is for funding above the Commission's maximum threshold; or - The application falls outside the Commission's general policy (e.g. the charity has not pre-registered, the charity is an unincorporated body, the project is not based on a country on the Commission's approved list, the amount requested exceeds the £50,000 threshold or the project cannot be completed within one year for a single year grant, the amount requested exceeds the £150,000 threshold or the project cannot be completed within three years for a multi-year grant, etc.).
+- The charity is subject of an investigation by the charity commission with which it is registered or where, following such an investigation, the charity has not fully discharged all the recommendations set out in the charity commission's investigation report; - The charity has failed to comply with the Commission's reporting and monitoring requirements in respect of previously approved Grant Aid awards (in such cases the Commission will have advised the charity of its decision following the breach); - There is clear evidence to show that the charity has not complied with the requirements of its regulatory body; - The nature of the project falls outside the charity's stated objectives; - The application is for funding above the Commission's maximum threshold of £55,000 for a single year grant or £165,000 for a multi-year grant; or - The application falls outside the Commission's general policy (e.g. the charity is an unincorporated body, the project is not based on a country on the Commission's approved list, or the project cannot be completed within one year for a single year grant, or the project cannot be completed within three years for a multi-year grant, etc.).